vaibhavnoreply/kubernetes-best-practices/scaling/README.md

 #### Should have metrics server installed

-Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by `Horizontal Pod Autoscaler` and `Vertical Pod Autoscaler`.
+Metrics Server collects resource metrics from Kubelet and exposes them in Kubernetes apiserver through Metrics API for use by `Horizontal Pod Autoscaler` and `Vertical Pod Autoscaler`.

 Metrics Server offers:
 - A single deployment that works on most clusters